-- 20.34 Where multi-use pathways in the parks and open space network intersect with a local collector, design measures such as roadway narrowing through curb extensions shall be included at mid-block crossings to ensure clear and safe accommodations are given to pathway users. - 20.35 In the core areas of the Plan, performance expectation of volume-to-capacity ratios shall be commensurate with typical downtown contexts, meaning that ratios that would be typically considered to 'fail' would not only be acceptable, but preferable. - 20.36 Local collector roads shall be designed for 50km/h travel speeds or less.
+- bicycle accommodation that links bicycle infrastructure in a cohesive network. - 20.35 Where multi-use pathways exist within adjacent parks and open spaces, the local collector right-of-way may be reduced on the relevant side in recognition of the existing active modes accommodation. - 20.36 Where multi-use pathways in the parks and open space network intersect with a local collector, design measures such as roadway narrowing through curb extensions shall be included at mid-block crossings to ensure clear and safe accommodations are given to pathway users. - 20.37 In the core areas of the Plan, performance expectation of volume-to-capacity ratios shall be commensurate with typical downtown contexts, meaning that ratios that would be typically considered to 'fail' would not only be acceptable, but preferable. - 20.38 Local collector roads shall be designed for 50km/h travel speeds or less.